WowzaMediaSystems/wse-plugin-addaudiotrack/README.md

-# wse-plugin-addaudiotrack
+# AddAudioTrack
-The **ModuleAddAudioTrack** module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) enables you to add an audio track to a live stream that does not already have audio.
+The **AddAudioTrack** module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) enables you to add an audio track to a video-only live stream.

 ## Prerequisites
 Wowza Streaming Engine 4.0.0 or later is required.

 ## Usage
-The module creates two additional streams for every input stream connected to the application.
-The new streams created are suffixed with "-audiodestin" and "-audiodestin-audiosource."
-For example, in the input stream named myStream, additional new streams will be created named myStream-audiodestin and myStream-audiodestin-audiosource.
+The module creates two streams for every incoming stream connected to the Wowza Streaming Engine live application.
+The new streams have **-audiodestin** and **-audiodestin-audiosource** appended to the source stream name.

+The **-audiodestin** stream contains the original source video and the audio from the file specified by the **addAudioTrackAudioSourceFilename** property.
+It is the playback stream.
+Use it in players and to push to a CDN.

+The **-audiodestin-audiosource** stream is used internally and loops continuously while the source stream is active.
+The audio track is read from this stream.
+By default, the module looks for **sample.mp4** in the **StorageDir** of the Wowza Streaming Engine application.

 ## More resources
 [Wowza Streaming Engine Server-Side API Reference](https://www.wowza.com/resources/WowzaStreamingEngine_ServerSideAPI.pdf)